jonatack/bitcoin-development/2019-12-21-john-newbery-bitcoin-end-of-decade-twitter-thread.md

-29/ Some of these things will happen in 2020, and some will take a bit longer, but they're all heading in the same direction: using the chain for what the chain's good for (h/t Andrew Poesltra).
+29/ Some of these things will happen in 2020, and some will take a bit longer, but they're all heading in the same direction: using the chain for what the chain's good for (h/t Andrew Poelstra).

 30/ That's to say: the block chain allows nodes to arrive at an agreed ledger state, while contracting and functionality move up onto layer two.
 Doing so is